yanni-yanni/beatbop-hunter/README.md

 - **Find beats as the music plays.** Every time Beatbop hears a beat, a dot appears and makes a click sound.
-- **Estimate the tempo.** It shows a live guess of the speed in BPM (beats per minute), it's not "accurate" per se because it's the instantaneous estimate.
+- **Estimate the tempo.** It shows a live guess of the speed in BPM (beats per minute).
+Caution that it's not "accurate" per se as it's the instantaneous estimate.
-  Still, it should indirectly offer some information about the performance.
+  Still, the number should indirectly offer some information about the performance.
-- **Show its confidence.** How sure it currently is.
+- **Show its confidence.** How certain it currently is about its own estimate.
 - **Track through changes.** Try the tempo-change or accelerando examples to visualize what this means.
 - **Run on your own music.** Drop in any audio file and it does the same thing.
-If you are not sure where to start, try with the "test.mp3"!
+If you are not sure where to start, try with the "test.mp3".
 It's an original music written by the creator ;) You can access more free music on my webpage: https://yanni-yanni.github.io/

 Currently, Beatbop works great on some audio, while some other is harder (i.e. many tracks and multiple instrument simultaneously).
 Try it out yourself and find its limit!